-In Los Angeles you will find multiple locations hosting Oktoberfest events.
-These can be at bars and pubs drink specials but there are some larger events with live music and fun activities you can find downtown for a nice day trip.
-Los Angeles isn’t well known for its German cuisine but there are a few nice spots if you know where to look.
+In Los Angeles, you will find multiple locations hosting Oktoberfest events.
+These can be at bars and pubs, but there are some larger events with live music and fun activities you can find downtown for a nice day trip.
+Los Angeles isn’t well known for its German cuisine, but there are a few nice spots if you know where to look.
 This is a great way to start the fall with a well-deserved stein.

 626 Asian Night Market

-You’ll find Japanese, Thai, Filipino, Chinese, Singaporean in a wide variety of food trucks, stalls, and vendors.
-In these 3-day events are also live music, arts and crafts, and beer gardens.
+You’ll find Japanese, Thai, Filipino, Chinese, and Singaporeans in a wide variety of food trucks, stalls, and vendors.
+In these 3-day events also include live music, arts and crafts, and beer gardens.
 It has become so popular that they have had to open up other locations throughout L.A. to meet the demand.

 Outdoor Movie Screenings

-These pop-ups are all over Los Angeles on the weekends at parks and museums outdoor areas so it’s pretty easy to pick one close to where you live or are staying while you visit.
+These pop-ups are all over Los Angeles on the weekends at parks and museums outdoor areas, so it’s pretty easy to pick one close to where you live or is staying while you visit.

-These are just a few of the options you have while in Los Angeles.
-Whether you are a local or just passing through.
-Thanks to the great weather you won’t need to keep yourself indoors until spring.
+These are just a few options you have while in Los Angeles.
+Whether you are a local or just passing through, thanks to the great weather, you won’t need to keep yourself indoors until spring.